isa-group/ppinat/README.md

 ## Parser

-For fine-tuning the language model, we use the script included in `parser_training/transformer.ipynb` and the training phrases generation file `parser_training/phrases.chatito`.
-To generate the training dataset, you must use [Chatito](https://rodrigopivi.github.io/Chatito/).

-The trained model can also be downloaded from  [pytorch_model](https://www.mediafire.com/file/phpx38n1ihc8lcg/pytorch_model.bin/file).
-It should be included into the `ppinat/PPIBot model` folder.
+Step 1 is implemented by a parser that performs entity extraction by using a state-of-the-art procedure for token classification.
+This procedure works by fine-tuning a transformer language model with our set of defined entity classes, using a linear layer on top of the hidden-states output of the language model.
+For building this model, we use the script included in `parser_training/transformer.ipynb`.

+A challenge here is that the technique we use requires a considerable amount of training data, especially when dealing with such diverse kinds of (potential) input and entities relevant to our work, which we address through data augmentation.
+To this end, we define textual patterns commonly found in PPI descriptions.
+The patterns were handcrafted based on the 165 PPIs from our training collection, making sure that a wide variety of different patterns was included for all measure types.
+The training phrases generation file with all the patterns is `parser_training/phrases.chatito`.
+Using these patterns, we use [Chatito](https://rodrigopivi.github.io/Chatito/), which is a natural language generator tool to generate distinct training phrases by combining all different alternatives provided for each pattern.